Baked ham and cheese sliders are topped with melted provolone cheese and tangy BBQ sauce for an easy 15 minute meal or game day snack.

 If you like crispier buns, you can leave the foil off.

+Don't like provolone?
 Any stretchy cheese works fine in these sliders.
-Ham or Swiss would be great!
+Ham and Swiss is a classic combo, but cheddar, American or Colby also works well.

 - 1 pound deli ham sliced thin

 - Slice sandwich buns, and lay flat open on a large baking dish

 - Spread a thin layer of mayonnaise on the top part of each bun, and place cheese over mayo